scalacenter/scala-lang/blog/_posts/2022-07-01-teach-programming-with-scala.md

 In the new [“Teach”][teach] page, we explain why we think Scala is a great tool for teaching programming, with evidence from several teachers around the world:

-- Scala supports multiple programming paradigms, which help compare and contrast solutions to programming problems,
+- Scala supports multiple programming paradigms, which helps compare and contrast different solutions to programming problems,
-- Scala is expressive, students can focus on the intent of their program without being distracted by low-level concerns, or syntactic noise,
+- Scala is expressive: students can focus on the intent of their program without being distracted by low-level concerns or syntactic noise,
 - Thanks to its type system, the Scala compiler helps the students to find bugs before run-time,
 - Scala’s constructs are regular and principled,